 For students with no intention of becoming “corporate lawyers” or even general business lawyers, Corporations and Taxation provide an understanding of the legal regimen under which most business is conducted in the U.S., the rules that determine when corporations and corporate officials may be held liable, the ways in which corporations are likely to respond to regulation or litigation, and how various corporate activities are taxed (although the latter requires more advanced study as well).
 Such an understanding is valuable for litigators, government officials, prosecutors, criminal defense lawyers, and legal services attorneys, not to mention investment bankers, business consultants and entrepreneurs.
 Additionally, non-profits (such as Harvard University) are organized as “corporations.”

-Students who have no background in accounting and contemplate a career in corporate law should take Introduction to Accounting and Corporate Financial Reports and should also consider taking Financial Statement Analysis and Valuation.
+Students who have no background in accounting and contemplate a career in corporate law should take Introduction to Accounting.
+Students with no background in corporate finance should also take Introduction to Finance Concepts.
 We would also recommend Business Strategy for Lawyers, which presents the fundamentals of corporate and competitive strategy and through both traditional lectures and business-school case discussions.
 Topics include competitive advantage, industry analysis, strategic positioning, incentives, corporate control, firm scope, network externalities, and innovation.
-The School also offers a module course, Quick Look at Corporate Finance Topics, designed for students with no background in corporate finance.
+For an introduction to financial statement analysis for business valuation, we would recommend taking Business Valuation and Analysis.